PierfrancescoSoffritti/handy/README.md

 # Handy
-Handy is a hands detection software written in C++ using OpenCV v3.4.1.
+Handy is a hand detection software written in C++ using OpenCV v3.4.1.
 The software is capable of recognizing hands in an video and of counting the number of lifted fingers.

 ## Software assumptions
 A few assumptions have been made: